fehrmadr/Syringe-Pump/index.md

 ((1.25mm/rotation)/(3200 steps/rotation)) x (pi x 9.5mm^2) = 0.111mL = 111uL

-The resolution of the syringe pump is approximately 111 picoliters
+The resolution of the syringe pump is approximately 111 microliters.

 The maximum theoretical flow rate of the syringe pump is 725mm/minute.
-In practice, this will be impacted by friction, as this is not a frictionless or low friction system, heat and liquid viscosity.
+In practice, this will be impacted by friction, as this is not a frictionless or low friction system, heat and the viscosity of the liquid.